nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/loading-screen.md

 ---
+title: Loading Screen
 description: Custom Loading Screen for your servers
 sidebar_position: 1
-tags: [scripting, ui]
+tags: [scripting, ui, webui, packages]
+keywords: [loading, screen, package, html, webui]
 ---

-# Loading Screen

-In nanos world it is possible to add a customized and dynamic Loading Screen to your Server using [WebUI](./scripting-reference/classes/webui.mdx).
+In nanos world it is possible to add a customized and dynamic Loading Screen to your Server using [WebUI](/scripting-reference/classes/webui.mdx).

 ![](/img/docs/loading-screen.jpg)